AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Among Us

-Just a plain Crew with no abilities and only spawns if all the other roles are taken or set to spawn in Classic/Role List mode.
+Just a plain Crew with no abilities and only spawns if all the other roles are taken or set to spawn in Classic/List mode.

 ## Democrat <img height="17" src="./Images/Democrat.png">